LoginRadius/docs/content/guide/outbound-sso-zendesk/index.md

    * **Secret Key**: Enter the Secret Key you saved while configuring [Zendesk](#zendesk-configuration).

    * **Query String Parameter**: The query parameter name in which LoginRadius sends JWT during JWT SSO flow.
 After authentication, the redirect URL will contain a JWT under this parameter name.
-The redirect URL will look like this: ?=JWTtoken
+The redirect URL will look like this: `<redirecturi>?<parameter name from LoginRadius Dashboard>=JWTtoken`

    * **Enter Key and Profile Key**: Specify the key-value pair of LoginRadius profile data points that you want to receive in the JWT payload.